greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 HTML of that entry.
 What `parse_feed/1` does here is the following:

 ```
-1. Find all elements with selector of "entry"
+1. Find all elements with element name of "entry"
 2. For each of those entries, grab the raw HTML of an entry
 3. Run SecLatestFilingsRssFeedParser.Entry on (2) to produce a map of the entry
 4. Return a list of these entries